htsrjdrouse/daksh-toolchanger-v2/Klipper/setup.md

 Dock 1 - there is something wrong with the wiring (or sensor) for this one.
 In my case didn't use the correct pin.

-The hall sensors used are A3144
+The A3144 unipolar hall sensors which are widely available from Amazon and cheap in the US, whereas bipolar sensors are less common (A1104 and A1105)

 <img width="386" alt="A3144_hallsensor" src="https://github.com/htsrjdrouse/daksh-toolchanger-v2/assets/1452651/dea759ff-79a5-4a85-870d-5c8c5ebb8734">